osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Runs are never resumed.
 A retry is a full re-execution.
 - Partition assignment is not reproducible across executions, so no feature may depend on partition identity.
 - Retrying a `complete` run is destructive because the sink is truncated before any write.
+- Automatic lease-expiry recovery is enabled by default only for `complete-atomic` and `incremental`; `complete` requires explicit opt-in and retains its destructive warning.
+- Lease recovery creates a new `JobRun` with a new lease token; it never resumes or reopens the expired attempt.
 - Cancelling during a merge or atomic swap leaves the sink in an indeterminate state, and the API must say so.
 - Watermarks exist only for `incremental` mode, use a single declared column, and never propagate deletes.
 - An incremental merge requires primary keys on the source.